|

 Garlic and sapphires in the mud

 Writing: Excellent Worth reading?
 Yes During World War II, Thomas R. Rath was a paratrooper, trained to jump into the middle of a battle with only his weapons, his wits, and the ability to kill.
 For several years, he was sent on parachute drops behind German lines, managing to fight and survive, and ultimately rising to the rank of captain.
 At the end of the European war, Rath was not discharged.
 Instead, he and his company were sent to the South Pacific where, once again, he was dropped behind enemy lines, fighting and killing until the very end of the war.
 It is now June 1953, a bit less than 8 years later, and Tom Rath has become the man in the gray flannel suit.
 He lives in Westport, Connecticut, with his wife Betsy and his three young children.
 Five days a week, Tom takes the train to New York City where he has a decent, but low-paying, white-collar job.
 At the end of every day he takes the train back to Connecticut, returning to his family and his small suburban home.
 If war is hell, at least peace is peaceful.
 But for Tom and Betsy something is missing.
 "I don't know what's the matter with us," Betsy says one night.
 "Your job is plenty good enough.
 We've got three nice kids, and lots of people would be glad to have a house like this.
 We shouldn't be so discontented all the time."
 But Tom, the man in the gray flannel suit, is discontented and no matter how hard he tries, he can't figure out why.
 In this way, Tom's life continues, week after week, month after month, until one day, while he is lunching with some friends, one of them mentions that a new job has opened up in the public-relations department of the large broadcasting company for which he works.
 "I think any of you would be crazy to take it, mind you, but if you're interested, there it is."
 Tom says nothing, but he thinks to himself, "Maybe I could get ten thousand a year.
 If I could do that, Betsy and I might be able to buy a better house..."
-Once in a while, we are lucky enough to find a novel that is so well-written and so insightful, that it will pull us along from one page to the next showing us, on every page, that we are reading something that well repays our attention.
+Once in a while, we are lucky enough to find a novel that is so well-written and so insightful, that it will pull us along from one page to the next — showing us, on every page, that we are reading something that well repays our attention.
 Such a book is The Man in the Gray Flannel Suit.
+Read the review of Ice Brothers, also by Sloan Wilson.

 Writing: Good Worth reading?
 No Two friends, very different from one another, each recommended that I read this book.
 One friend even went so far as to loan me the book from her personal collection.
 Why?
-Because I am an artist and I have written about abstract art, and The Painted Word is, supposedly, Tom Wolfe's exposι of Modern Art.
+Because I am an artist and I have written about abstract art, and The Painted Word is, supposedly, Tom Wolfe's exposé of Modern Art.
 The essay, written in the mid-1970s is indeed a scathing work of social criticism.
-However, far from being a legitimate exposι or even a worthwhile critique, The Painted Word is actually nothing more than an extended in-joke, aimed at the large handful of New Yorkers who, in the 1970s, were slavishly following the dictates of a small handful of art critics.
+However, far from being a legitimate exposé or even a worthwhile critique, The Painted Word is actually nothing more than an extended in-joke, aimed at the large handful of New Yorkers who, in the 1970s, were slavishly following the dictates of a small handful of art critics.
 Wolfe's thesis is that, over time, the critics' discovery and subsequent hype of one artist after another came to overshadow everything else in the world of modern art.
 Eventually, writing about art became more important than the art itself: hence, the title, "The Painted Word".
-Unfortunately, Wolfe can't pull it off probably because he is wrong.
+Unfortunately, Wolfe can't pull it off — probably because he is wrong.
 (If you really must.)
 For more information about abstract art, see my essay:

 Writing: Good Worth reading?
 Yes Dean Edell M.D. is the host of a popular U.S. radio talk show, on which he discusses medical topics and answers questions from callers.
 Edell has an affable personality and he knows his stuff, two traits that have been captured well by David Schrieberg.
-It is Edell's belief that, although we should pay attention to our health, we should also avoid worrying so much that we take the fun out of life hence the title: Eat, Drink, and Be Merry.
+It is Edell's belief that, although we should pay attention to our health, we should also avoid worrying so much that we take the fun out of life — hence the title: Eat, Drink, and Be Merry.
 You'll love the way Edell covers important topics with charm and insight, and you'll enjoy how the many facts and opinions are skillfully illustrated with personal anecdotes from Edell's life.
 (What a blessing it is to have a great ghostwriter.)

 Writing: Poor Worth reading?
 No Gina Kolata is a science reporter for the New York Times, a position that, one might think, would qualify her to write book on fitness.
 Unfortunately, Kolata's prose is terrible, and the book's organization is extremely flawed.
 This is often the case with journalists who try to expand their work into full-length books and find, much to the chagrin of the reading public, that the skills needed to write books are much different than those needed to write articles.
 For instance, Kolata affects an irritating form of expression, in which she switches back and forth from first person to third person, seemingly at random.
-Such lapses in writing skill which would be forgivable or at least worth ignoring if the book had enough useful or interesting information to make the effort of reading it worthwhile.
+Such lapses in writing skill which would be forgivable — or at least worth ignoring — if the book had enough useful or interesting information to make the effort of reading it worthwhile.
 Sadly, this is not the case.
 (If you really must.)

 Writing: Excellent Worth reading?
 Yes H.G.
 Wells (1866-1946) was one of the most beloved writers of the late 19th/early 20th century.
 This book is a collection of five of Well's science fiction stories.
 My favorite is "A Story of the Days to Come", a long story that takes place far in the future, in which Wells relates the romantic and social adventures of a young couple, Denton and Elizabeth, whose marriage is opposed by Elizabeth's father.
 Wells has an uncanny knack for writing about the unknown in a way that seems completely plausible, while entertaining us with wonderful characters, intriguing plots, and wry social commentary The following link will lead you to a section of Harley Hahn's Internet Yellow Pages, where you will find more information about Wells:

 Writing: Good Worth reading?
 Yes (if you are a P.G.
 Wodehouse fan) As I have mentioned elsewhere in this list of books, one of my favorite authors is P.G.
 Wodehouse.
 Anything by Wodehouse is worth reading, and his 236 stories and 72 novels are a wonderful escape from what Freud calls the "pain, disappointments, and impossible tasks" of life.
 Thus, it is no surprise that there are a great many Wodehouse fanatics throughout the world.
 Who's Who in Wodehouse is a reference work, created by one such fanatic for others of his kind.
 You will find a comprehensive list of over 2,100 characters, minor and major, all created by Wodehouse; ranging (literally) from Lady Alice Abbott to I.J.
 Zizzbaum.
 2,100 characters is more than twice as many as were used by Shakespeare and more than one and a half times as many as were used by Dickens.
 Each character is described, often in Wodehouse's own words, and carefully cross- referenced with the stories or novels in which he or she appears.
 Although this might sound boring, if you are a Wodehouse fan, it is anything but.
 In browsing through the names, you are visiting old friends.
 Moreover, as you go, you will encounter names of stories or books that are new to you, providing ample fresh Wodehouse material for you to explore.
 (If you can't find what you want, try your library's interlibrary loan service.)
 For more information, the following link will take you to a section of Harley Hahn's Internet Yellow Pages, where you will find more information about Wodehouse: Information about P.G.
 Wodehouse Wodehouse trivia: P.G. stands for Pelham Grenville; Wodehouse is pronounced "Woodhouse".
-Freud Trivia: The quotation I used in the first paragraph of this review that life contains "pain, disappointments, and impossible tasks" comes from one of Freud's most insightful books: Civilization and Its Discontents
+Freud Trivia: The quotation I used in the first paragraph of this review — that life contains "pain, disappointments, and impossible tasks" — comes from one of Freud's most insightful books: Civilization and Its Discontents

 Writing: Excellent Worth reading?
 Yes Everything I have ever read by Srully Blotnick Ph.D. is worth reading, particularly the four books mentioned here.
 Blotnick is a business psychologist who conducted a long (20 year) study that followed several thousand people.
 Using data from the study, Blotnick wrote four different books that discuss, respectively, how middle class people become rich (Getting Rich Your Own Way); common patterns in business careers (The Corporate Steeplechase); men and their careers (Ambitious Men); and women and their careers (Otherwise Engaged).
-Blotnick's books are wonderfully well written easy to read, inspirational, and thought-provoking and packed with enormous insight.
-Reading a Srully Blotnick book will teach you a great deal about life, about the people around you, and most important about yourself.
+Blotnick's books are wonderfully well written — easy to read, inspirational, and thought-provoking — and packed with enormous insight.
+Reading a Srully Blotnick book will teach you a great deal about life, about the people around you, and — most important — about yourself.
 However, in spite of the value of Blotnick's books and his obvious flair for engaging his readers, there is one important problem with his work: Srully Blotnick is a fraud.
 As best as I can determine, Blotnick's Ph.D. isn't real.
 Moreover, the vast, long-term study that forms the basis for his books never really took place.
 Indeed, if you read the books with a critical eye, and you pay attention to the many examples and comments Blotnick quotes from his study, it's obvious that it would be impossible for him to have gathered all the data and interviewed all the people he claims to have done.
 Still, it doesn't matter.
 Blotnick's insight into human behavior and his ability to refine common sense into uncommon wisdom is unique.
 Obviously, it was dishonest and misleading for Blotnick to lie about himself and his work.
 However, as you read the books, and you realize that a lot of what Blotnick is telling you was invented and not discovered, you can see that he is nothing less than a genius.
 Over the years, I have received a lot of help from Blotnick's writing, and I have to say that Getting Rich Your Own Way is one of the few books that has changed my life.
 True, I might not trust Blotnick with the key to my safety deposit box, but in a world where wisdom and long-term thinking seem to be in short supply, a genius who writes well can have a lot to offer, even if he does need to make up his facts.

 Writing: Poor Worth reading?
 Yes Isaac Asimov (1920-1992) was one of the most prolific and eclectic American writers of all time.
 Asimov wrote about 400-500 books (depending on how you count).
 He is best-known for his science fiction and for his "explaining" books.
 However, he enjoyed experimenting with other genres, one of which was mystery stories.
 The stories in these six books are tales about a men-only dinner club, The Black Widowers.
 All the stories have the same format: a group of six men (see below) meet regularly for dinner at the same restaurant, where they are served in a private banquet room by a waiter named Henry.
 Each dinner is hosted by one member, who brings a guest.
 After dinner, the guest is "grilled" by the members, who begin the discussion by asking the guest, "How do you justify your existence?"
 The conversation invariably leads to some type of mystery, which the six Black Widowers try to solve by sheer logic.
 In every case, they are unsuccessful, and the mystery is finally solved by the waiter Henry (an honorary member of the club).
 Although Asimov loved reading mystery stories, he was a terrible mystery writer.
 His goal with the Black Widowers was to combine the rational thinking of Sherlock Holmes with the freshness of a group of P.G.
 Wodehouse characters, but he was able to do neither.
 True, by the time Asimov wrote these stories, he was an experienced, professional writer, but he adamantly refused to rewrite more than once (if that), and the quality of his prose shows it.
 The writing is poor, the characterizations are one-dimensional, and the plots are ridiculous.
 So why are the stories worth reading?
 Because, after decades of writing, Asimov had become a wonderful storyteller, a raconteur who could entertain effortlessly, much as a master comedian might make you laugh even though his jokes are bad.
 As strange is it seems, the awfulness of the Black Widower stories has a way of engaging you.
 After only a few stories, you get to know the characters and, unexpectedly, you begin to feel as if you, yourself, are a guest at the dinners.
 There are very few authors who can write poorly and still come up with something worth reading.
 But then, Isaac Asimov was always in a class of his own.
 Asimovian trivia...
 The fictional Black Widowers club was loosely modeled after a real-life club called the Trap Door Spiders, started in 1944, in New York, by a fellow named Fletcher Pratt.
 At the time, Pratt had a friend named Doc Clark who was about to marry a women whom none of his friends liked.
 Pratt got the idea of forming a men-only club, so Pratt's friends could spend time with him without having to put up with his wife.
 Asimov, who lived in Boston, was invited as a guest whenever he was in the area.
 In 1970, when Asimov moved to New York, he became a permanent member of the club.
 The six fictional Black Widowers were loosely based on six of the real-life Trap Door Spiders.